backupbrew/switchbrew/Internet Browser.md

 This applet uses a whitelist, but it doesn't come from "<data:/>" like whitelisted-applet.

+#### WebApplet launch with Tetris

+The Tetris game/demo can be used to launch the online-WebApplet.
+This *only* applies to the JPN region of the game/demo: "ぷよぷよ™テトリス®Ｓ"(aka "Puyo Puyo Tetris").
+Note that the gamecard for this can be used to launch the online-WebApplet on system-version \>=1.0.0.

+First, launch the offline-WebApplet for the manual:

+  - Game: Main-menu -\> press A with the already selected top menu button -\> press the R button.
+  - Demo: Main-menu -\> select menu button on the right side -\> press A.

+Then in the manual:

+  - Press A -\> select the bottom menu entry in the list.
+  - Select the SEGA icon -\> press A.

+The offline-WebApplet will then launch the online-WebApplet with the plain-http "http://sega.jp/" URL.
+Non-JPN regions of Tetris don't have any external link in the manual.
+For example, with your own DNS-server setup to return your own server address for this domain, you can load your own content for use with online-WebApplet.

 ### Offline Applet

 Minus TIDs, the [NPDM](NPDM.md "wikilink") is the same as